 Many organisations are able to claim the Employment Allowance (EA) in order to reduce their employer Class 1 National Insurance contributions.
-The rules regarding which businesses qualify for the EA changed from April 2020.

 The application of these rules are beyond the scope of Payroll Manager and you should consult the information provided by the government to determine whether or not you can claim the Employment Allowance.
 See Changes to Employment Allowance for more information.

 How to claim the Employment Allowance in Payroll Manager

 Payroll Manager schedules an Employer Payment Summary (EPS) at the end of the first month of each tax year to inform HMRC whether or not an employer is claiming the EA.
 In order for this EPS to contain the correct information, Payroll Manager will display a message prompting you to declare whether or not you are claiming the EA when you create a payroll data file for the new tax year.
 You can also access this screen by clicking ‘Employer‘ then ‘Employer Details‘ from the main menu in Payroll Manager and selecting the ‘Tax Office‘ tab.
 (Note: If you are claiming the EA for a tax year prior to April 2020 then the screen that you see will differ from that shown below).

 You should consult the GOV.UK web page Changes to Employment Allowance , which will help you to correctly complete the relevant sections on this screen.

 - If you are claiming the EA then tick the Claim NIC allowance box.